Kelly Brook’s husband describes ‘magical’ moment he first met I’m A Celeb star

 01:42

-Kelly Brook’s husband describes ‘magical’ moment he first met I’m A Celeb star in rare interview
+Kelly Brook’s husband Jeremy Parisi describes ‘magical’ moment he first met I’m A Celeb star in rare interview

-I’m A Celebrity’s Kelly Brook’s husband has described the “magical” moment he first met her in a rare TV interview.
+I’m A Celebrity’s Kelly Brook’s husband has described the “magical” moment he first met her.

 Jeremy Parisi, who married the Heart radio presenter in 2022, spoke about his relationship with his wife when he appeared on ITV’s Lorraine on Thursday (20 November).